 Oregon's Lab, Your Lab

 The Oregon Veterinary Diagnostic Laboratory’s mission is to diagnose animal disease and protect Oregon’s environment and public health.
-We’re on the frontline monitoring for zoonotic diseases (those spread between animals and humans), spearheading the prevention and response to such diseases.

 Oregon's Lab Needs Your Support